About Akhanda Yoga

 If we look more closely at the purpose of Akhanda Yoga, it is to revive the whole meaning of Hatha Yoga; ‘Ha’ is the Sanskrit word for ‘Sun’ whilst ‘Tha’ is the word for ‘Moon’.
 Ha-tha refers to the union of Sun and Moon energy, which can be attained through the clearing of the energy pathways in the body.
 The Ida and Pingala nadis are the Moon and Sun energy pathways which begin at the base of the spine in Muladhara Chakra (energy centre) and travel up the spine to meet between the eyebrows at Ajna Chakra (energy centre).
 Akhanda Yoga balances the Ida and Pingala nadis with asana, pranayama, breathe retention and bandhas (locks) to channel vital energy up the Shushumna nadi which travels up the spine between the Ida and Pingala nadis.
 Ida and Pingala weave and create Chakras (energy centres) which all hold different energies that we experience in our lives.
 Akhanda Yoga teaches us that we have subtler layers to our physical body.
 We also have an emotional layer, an energetic layer, a mental layer and a bliss layer.

-My aim is to guide you back to your blissful layer of self again and again, whilst teaching you how to attain that layer yourself and continue to rest there.
+My aim is to guide you back to your blissful layer of self again and again, whilst teaching you how to attain and maintain it for yourself.

 This is the magic of Akhanda Yoga!